2 Dead After Man Fires Shots at Walmart Distribution Center in California

-Authorities shot a man who drove into a distribution center Saturday south of Red Bluff and started shooting at people, local media reported.
+A man drove into a distribution center and started shooting at people Saturday, killing an employee and wounding four others before he was killed by police, authorities said.

-A hospital has reported that two people were killed and four are in fair condition.

-The shooting by a man with “AR-type weapon” started about 3:30 p.m. at the Walmart distribution center, emergency dispatchers told the Record-Searchlight newspaper.
+The shooting by the 31-year-old man with a semi-automatic rifle started about 3:30 p.m. at the Walmart distribution center south of Red Bluff, Tehama County Assistant Sheriff Phil Johnston said in a news conference.

+Tehama County Sheriff's Office deputies have determined the shooter circled the parking lot four times before crashing into the building and opening fire with the rifle, Johnston said.

+The employee who was killed is Martin Haro-Lozano, 45, of Orland, California, Johnston said.

+The two deceased people and the four injured ones were taken to St. Elizabeth Community Hospital in Red Bluff, spokeswoman Allison Hendrickson told The Associated Press.
+She declined to provide more details.

-There also was a fire at the site, and the suspect appears to have rammed a vehicle into the building, dispatchers said.
-There were about 200 workers inside the facility, some of whom locked themselves in a room, employees at the center told the KHSL TV station.
+There also was a fire at the distribution center, authorities said.
+There were about 200 workers inside the facility, some of whom locked themselves in a room , employees at the center told the KHSL TV station.

-The suspect was described as being in a white vehicle that had wedged into the building, the Sacramento Bee reported.
-The shooter was in the middle of the parking lot, dispatchers said.
+The suspect was described as being in a white vehicle,the Sacramento Bee reported.

-The suspect had been shot in the chest by about 3:45 p.m., dispatchers told the newspaper.
+The suspect was shot in the chest about 3:45 p.m., dispatchers told the newspaper.

-Scott Thammakhanty, an employee at the facility’s receiving center, said he heard the shooter fire from a semi-automatic weapon.
+Scott Thammakhanty, an employee at the facility’s receiving center, said he heard the shooter fire from the rifle.

 “It went on and on — I don’t even know how many times he fired,” Thammakhanty said.
 “I just know it was a lot.”